ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

     - [Test the Entire Pipeline in a Development Environment](#test-the-entire-pipeline-in-a-development-environment)
     - [ Test the Pipeline in Production](#test-the-pipeline-in-production)
     - [Schedule and Run the Entire Pipeline](#schedule-and-run-the-entire-pipeline)

+# Introduction
+The UK's Companies House API provides a complete dataset up to the previous month.
+Afterwards, you can stream real-time data from its streaming API.
+The goal of this project is to progressively integrate streaming data in the complete UK's companies data set.

 # Set-up Google Platform, a Virtual Machine and Connect to it Remotely through Visual Studio Code
 ## Create a Google Cloud Project